cark/clojure-win-cli-wrap/README.md

 # clojure-win-cli-wrap
 A wrapper around the powershell clojure cli
 ## What is it ?
 This is intended to alleviate the pains of using the clojure cli tools from the regular Windows command line.
+We aim at providing an experience as close as possible to the unix cli user experience, but we do not aim at supporting the very recent powershell cli, this remains available by launching powershell and using the existing tools.
-The provided Nim source can be compiled to a clojure.exe and clj.exe files that will call the respective cmdlets in powershell.
+The provided Nim source can be compiled to a clojure.exe and clj.exe files that will call the Invoke-Clojure command provided by Cognitect.

 ## Status
-This first (very much alpha) version accepts a few quotation and escaping styles, and translates these to something that works.
+This alpha version accepts a couple quotation and escaping styles, and translates these to something that works.
 Right now, I focused on making shadow-cljs and cider work, I also tested some other command lines, but i'm not an expert !
 So I'm counting on the community to bring me some error cases.

-Some examples of pretty hairy command lines that work :
+Some examples of pretty hairy command lines that do work :
 ```
 clojure -Sdeps '{:deps {nrepl {:mvn/version "0.6.0"} refactor-nrepl {:mvn/version "2.5.0-SNAPSHOT"} cider/cider-nrepl {:mvn/version "0.22.0-beta4"}}}' -m nrepl.cmdline --middleware '["refactor-nrepl.middleware/wrap-refactor", "cider.nrepl/cider-middleware"]'
 ```